 Running start for Beat the Street in Swindon

-Beat the Street, Swindon’s giant walking and cycling initiative, is off to an incredible start with residents travelling more than 93,000 miles within the first few weeks of the game.Published: Tuesday, 8th October 2019
+Beat the Street, Swindon’s giant walking and cycling initiative, is off to a running start with residents travelling more than 83,000 miles within the first week of the game.Published: Thursday, 20th September 2018

-Taking place until Wednesday 6 November, Beat the Street is transforming Swindon into a giant game with players tapping special sensors called Beat Boxes dotted across the town.
-This year, the game is bigger than ever, with more Beat Boxes, new locations and a total of 16 leaderboards, meaning there are more opportunities to win great prizes.
+Taking place until 24 October, Beat the Street is transforming Swindon into a giant game with players tapping special sensors called Beat Boxes dotted across the borough.
+The response to Beat the Street has been incredible with thousands of people visiting libraries, supermarkets and other distribution points to pick up a card and get involved.

-Schools, workplaces and teams in Swindon are competing against each other to see who can journey the furthest and win hundreds of pounds worth of prizes.
+More than 140 schools and teams in Swindon are competing against each other to see who can journey the furthest and win hundreds of pounds worth of prizes.
+After one week, Ferndale Primary School and Wanborough Primary School are the top schools while Swindon Home Educators and Ginger Zingers are the top community teams – however, with five weeks left to go it is still all to play for.

-To find out more, including where your nearest distribution centre is, visit www.beatthestreet.me/swindon.
+To find out where your nearest distribution centre is visit beatthestreet.me/swindon.